feideconnect/feideconnect-authengine/docs/accountchooser.md

 When the user selects a provider, the user is redirected back to the `return` URL with an **AccountChooser Response**.

+If the selected provider is an Feide account, a hidden iframe is first loaded to remotely set the correct provider at the Feide IdP.

+### When pre-selected accounts available

+The browser may keep a set of preselected accounts in `document.localStorage` in an entry with property `accounts`.
+If such an entry was found, the user will be presented with a list of previously seleted accounts.
+The user may choose to discard this previously selected accounts and instead show the provider list as described below.

+### Storing a new preseleted account

+Adding an authenticated account to the list of previously-selected accounts is performed after authentication at the oauth grant page.
+There a visual tag of the authenticated user is stored for later quicker selection.

 ## The AccountChooser Response